Build an iOS Passport and ID MRZ Scanner with SwiftUI and Dynamsoft Capture Vision

 Machine-readable zones (MRZ) are an essential feature for processing passports, IDs, and other travel documents.
 In this tutorial, we’ll demonstrate how to build an iOS MRZ scanner app using SwiftUI and Dynamsoft Capture Vision SDK.

-iOS SwiftUI MRZ Scanner Demo Video
+See the iOS SwiftUI MRZ Scanner in Action

 Prerequisites

 Dynamsoft has released a sample project: an iOS MRZ scanner app built with Storyboard.
-You can find the source code on GitHub: https://github.com/Dynamsoft/mrz-scanner-mobile/tree/main/ios/MRZScanner
+You can find the source code on GitHub: https://github.com/Dynamsoft/mrz-scanner-mobile/tree/main/ios

 By studying the API usage, you’ll be equipped to build an iOS MRZ scanner app using SwiftUI.

-Setting Up a New SwiftUI Project
+Step 1: Set Up a New SwiftUI Project with Dynamsoft SDK

 1. In Xcode, select the Multiplatform tab and click App.